jcpmmx/MixmaxSC/README.md

 7. Refresh Gmail with Mixmax installed.
 Click `Compose` and type `/testflight` to use this new command

 ## Implementation notes
+- App has been built using Python 2.7, Django 1.11 with Django REST Framework 3.7

 - FlightAware API free tier is limited, both in terms of data (I can't show more useful data like airline name or airport terminal/gate) and throughput (like 500 queries/month, 5 per minute)
 - I've added some simple DB cache to not query FlightAware API again after one suggestion gets picked
 - Frontend code for the resolved widget can be improved; I just borrowed most styles from the Wiki Slash command